a-bishop/old_blog/_posts/2019-12-14-Wrapping-Mocha-Tests-With-A-Custom-Retry-Handler.md

 ## Retry handlers

-While writing integration tests for the payments platform at Change.org, I helped develop a method that would allow us to avoid the use of these heavy-handed timeouts.
+While writing integration tests in Mocha for the payment platform at Change.org, I helped develop a method that would allow us to avoid the use of these heavy-handed timeouts.
 We wanted to be able to retry the test if it failed, using increasing timeouts calculated on each run.

 The technique involved wrapping the test in a function that takes in the number of attempts desired, and returns a test handler with a weighted timeout function that when called calculates an adjusted timeout based on the attempt count and a multiplication factor (which can be configured).
-This timeout function will know the attempt count on each test run because it has been bound via closure in the handler.
+This timeout function knows the attempt count on each test run because it has been bound via closure in the handler.

 ```js
 // test_utils.js

 // the test wrapper
 function withAttempts(totalAttempts, testFunc) {
   return async function() {
     // grab the retry count from mocha's test instance
     const retryCount = this.runnable().currentRetry();
     const attemptCount = retryCount + 1;